microsoftgraph/group-membership-management/README.md

             -   JobTrigger
     -   yaml

 Under Service folder, locate Hosts folder, this folder may contain one or more folders each representing a function, all of them will follow the same folder structure, open a function folder (i.e. JobTrigger) and locate the Infrastructure folder, this folder might contain a compute and data folder, similar to what we just did, review the parameters files on both compute and data folders, and provide the required values specific to your environment.
 This needs to be done to all the functions that may be present under Hosts folder.
+A script is provided that can duplicate and rename parameter files for you.

 Infrastructure folder contains all the ARM templates, it has separate folders for data and compute resources, which in turn have a parameters folder.

 Note:
 Currently `<SolutionAbbreviation>` default value is 'gmm'.
 To change this value, update the `solutionAbbreviation` variable in vsts-cicd.yml file.

--   ### GMM Environments
+## GMM Environments

+### Overview

 The code is provided with three sample environments:

 * int - integration
 * ua - user acceptance
 * prodv2 - production

 These names must not be reused, see [`'Resource groups'`](#resource-groups) for more details.

 The steps in this document will setup a single environment i.e. prodv2, if you would like to setup other environments i.e. int and ua, you will need to go through these steps again replacing `<EnvironmentAbbreviation>` accordingly.

 Both `<SolutionAbbreviation>` and `<EnvironmentAbbreviation>` must be all numbers and lowercase letters!
 Using capital letters in either     will cause problems later down the line!

-    ### Add new environments
+### Adding new environments
 If you would like to add additional environments, follow these steps:

 1. Locate and open file [vsts-cicd.yml](/vsts-cicd.yml)
 2. Locate `int` environment `yaml/deploy-pipeline.yml` template.

         - template: yaml/deploy-pipeline.yml
         parameters:
             solutionAbbreviation: '$(SolutionAbbreviation)'
             environmentAbbreviation: '<env>'
             location: 'westus2'
             serviceConnection: '$(SolutionAbbreviation)-serviceconnection-<env>'
             dependsOn: Build_Functions
             stageName: 'NonProd_<env>'
             functionApps:
             - name: 'GraphUpdater'
             - name: 'MembershipAggregator'
             - name: 'SecurityGroup'
             - name: 'AzureMaintenance'
             - name: 'AzureUserReader'
             - name: 'JobScheduler'
             - name: 'JobTrigger'
             condition: |
             and(
                 succeeded('Build_Functions'),
                 eq(variables['Build.SourceBranch'], 'refs/heads/develop'),
                 in(variables['Build.Reason'], 'IndividualCI', 'Manual')
             )
 3. Copy and paste the template located in step two, then replace the values for these settings accordingly using the name of your new     environment.
     - environmentAbbreviation
     - serviceConnection
     - stageName

     Save your changes.
-    4. Search for the file `parameters.int.json`.
-Repeat the following steps for all the files:
-            * Copy and paste the same file at the same location
+4. Create parameter files based off `parameters.int.json` by using the [Add-ParamFiles.ps1](/scripts/Add-ParamFiles.ps1) script:
+    * From your PowerShell command prompt navigate to the Scripts folder then type these commands.

+            1. . ./Add-ParamFiles.ps1
+            2. Add-ParamFiles   -EnvironmentAbbreviation "<EnvironmentAbbreviation>" `
+                                -SourceEnvironmentAbbreviation "<SourceEnvironmentAbbreviation>" `
+                                -RepoPath "<RepoPath>"
-            * Change the name to `parameters.<your-new-environment-name>.json`
+    * Use `"int"` for `<SourceEnvironmentAbbreviation>` and the path to your private repositoty for `<RepoPath>`.

 Note: The order in which some of the functions are deployed is really important, make sure these functions are defined in your YAML in this order:
 - GraphUpdater
 - MembershipAggregator
 - SecurityGroup

-    ### Remove existing environments
+### Removing existing environments
 If you would like to remove environments, follow these steps:

 1. Locate and open file [vsts-cicd.yml](/vsts-cicd.yml)
 2. Locate the `yaml/deploy-pipeline.yml` template for the environment you would like to delete.

         - template: yaml/deploy-pipeline.yml
         parameters:
             solutionAbbreviation: '$(SolutionAbbreviation)'
             environmentAbbreviation: '<env>'
             location: 'westus2'
             serviceConnection: '$(SolutionAbbreviation)-serviceconnection-<env>'
             dependsOn: Build_Functions
             stageName: 'NonProd_<env>'
             functionApps:
             - name: 'GraphUpdater'
             - name: 'MembershipAggregator'
             - name: 'SecurityGroup'
             - name: 'AzureMaintenance'
             - name: 'AzureUserReader'
             - name: 'JobScheduler'
             - name: 'JobTrigger'
             condition: |
             and(
                 succeeded('Build_Functions'),
                 eq(variables['Build.SourceBranch'], 'refs/heads/develop'),
                 in(variables['Build.Reason'], 'IndividualCI', 'Manual')
             )
 3. Delete the template and save your changes.
 You might need to update any templates that had a dependency on the deleted template.
 For     instance `dependsOn` and `condition` settings in `prodv2` template reference `ua`, so these would need to be updated in case `ua` was     removed.
-    4. Search for the file `parameters.<environment-you-want-to-delete>.json` and delete the file.
+4. Use the [Remove-ParamFiles.ps1](/scripts/Remove-ParamFiles.ps1) script to remove the parameter files of the given environment:
+    * From your PowerShell command prompt navigate to the Scripts folder then type these commands.

+            1. . ./Remove-ParamFiles.ps1
+            2. Remove-ParamFiles    -TargetEnvironmentAbbreviation "<TargetEnvironmentAbbreviation>" `
+                                    -RepoPath "<RepoPath>"
+    * Use the `<EnvironmentAbbreviation>` of the environment you want to remove for `<TargetEnvironmentAbbreviation>` and the path to your private repositoty for `<RepoPath>`.

+# ADO Pipeline Setup
 -   ### Create a Service Connection

     In order to deploy GMM resources through a pipeline we need to create a [Service Connection](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml) and grant permissions to it.